weigo495959/what-s-new-/README.md

 thats why I was not able to post someting in the end of 2021

-this year im gonna be working well to do my best as i can, as well in my career becuse i'm sure i'm just well be best at it because i'm like to do it and invent it and make it.
+this year im gonna be working well to do my best as i can, as well in my career becuse i'm sure i'm just well be best at it because i'm like to do it and invent it and the enjoyment make it.

 who i am